 Include a diagram illustrating the decrease of gravity with altitude and the relationship between the distance from Earth's center and gravity.

 At greater depths, less of the Earth's mass contributes to the gravitational pull on the object, reducing the gravitational force.
-Near the Earth’s core, would approach zero.
+Near the Earth’s core, g would approach zero.

 Did You Know?